ARK GameUserSettings.ini Generator

 10500

 Maximum structures allowed in close proximity to each other.
 Default 10500 is the ARK official cap.
 Lower this to prevent mega-base lag bombs on busy servers; raise it on creative/build servers where players want to build castles bigger than common sense allows.
+(The INI key starts with TheMaxStructuresInRange without it is silently ignored.)

 Removes the 30-second timer on picking up placed structures.
 Quality-of-life win — players can correct mis-placed walls forever, not just within the panic window.
 PvP servers sometimes keep this off to prevent base-rebuild exploits during raids.